allmeidaapedro/Churn-Prediction-Credit-Card/README.md

 <img src="images/target.png">

 2. Customers who churn tend to have lower credit limits, revolving balances, transaction amounts, transaction counts, changes in transaction counts, and average utilization ratios.
 This makes total sense because when a client is about to discontinue the service, he will make fewer transactions, resulting in lower values of these attributes.
 3. The bank must be alert to the distribution of the average utilization ratio.
 Being right-skewed means that most customers have a low utilization of the service.
-Particularly, the majority of them present zero utilization ratio.
+Particularly, about 25% of them present zero utilization ratio.
 Therefore, the company must plan strategies to increase utilization and, consequently, revenue.

 <img src="images/numeric_distributions_by_churn.png">